Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: SyDES

 \subsubsection{Image Encoder}

-We employ a vision transformer \cite{Dosovitskiy2020AnII} as the image encoder in order to extract global representation from low-resolution images and capture local details from high-resolution sub-images.
-We attain $I_{i}^{(1)}$ and $I_{i}^{(2,n)}$ after the mixed-scale image strategy.
-Each $224\times224$ image is split into $P$ patches and embedded as:
+We employ a vision transformer \cite{Dosovitskiy2020AnII} as the shared image encoder to process multi-scale visual representations.
+For the global context, we use the low-resolution image $I_{i}^{(\mathrm{g})}$, while for local details, we process high-resolution sub-images $I_{i,n}^{(\mathrm{l})}$ through masked image modeling.
+Specifically, each $224\times224$ image is divided into $P$ patches and embedded as: